dofinator/db_eksamen_22/README.md

 Username and password for the different databases are located in settings.py

+Make sure that the ports 27017,7687, 5432 & 6379 are unused, since they are used for the databases ins this project
 ## Usage

 **Run the script *docker-compose-all.sh* to start all docker containers:**